sisonke/SeedApplication/README.md

 * Forms
 * Handlebar templates
 * Http sessions
-* Authentication using middleware
-* password encryption using bcrypt

 * Basic CRUD using Mysql
   * include a basic mysql database script
   * 2-3 database tables
   * example of how to create database and username/password
-* Configures to use a CSS framework:
+* Configured to use Boostrap CSS framework
-  * bootstrap
-  * foundation
 * Basic navigation
+* Responsive layout support
 * Error handling
 * The port number it run on should be configurable using an environment variable.

+For later:
+* Authentication using middleware
+* Password encryption using bcrypt
+* A basic user registration example

 All application dependencies in the `package.json` file should be up to date.